-The monthly report should answer the following Consumption questions:
+The monthly report should answer the following CONSUMPTION questions:

 - What’s the one-line story that captures what’s happening on the brand?
 This is your elevator speech for the CEO.

-- What’s the dollar, tonnage or unit share, on a 4 week, 12 week and YTD basis?
+- What’s the dollar, tonnage or unit share, on a 4-week, 12 -week and YTD basis?
 Focus on the share that the company uses–it can vary.
-Having all 3 time breaks allows people to see the trends.
+Having all 3-time breaks allows people to see the trends.

 - How’s the brand doing vs year ago, prior periods, vs the category or vs plan for the year?
 Speak in terms of both % and share point changes.
 Theory of relativity allows you to tell the story better.

 - What are the top 3 drivers of the brand for the month or year?
-It can be a combination of consumption trends (sku, regions, channel, account, flavour etc), beneath the surface Brand Funnel scores, program results that are contributing to share, competitive moves.
+It can be a combination of consumption trends (sku, regions, channel, account, flavor etc), beneath the surface Brand Funnel scores, program results that are contributing to share, competitive moves.
 Explain how you’re going to continue these going forward.

 - What are the 3 inhibitors and what are you doing about it?
 These are things that are holding back the brand.
-Expose weaknesses you’re seeing in the programs, potential distribution gaps, competitive moves that are beating you, changes in consumer behaviour etc. Explain what you plan to do about it, giving the assurance that you are running the brand.
+Expose weaknesses you’re seeing in the programs, potential distribution gaps, competitive moves that are beating you, changes in consumer behavior etc. Explain what you plan to do about it, giving the assurance that you are running the brand.

-The monthly report should answer the following Shipment questions:
+The monthly report should answer the following SHIPMENT questions:

 - What’s the one-line story that captures what’s happening on the brand?
-This might be the story that you know you could back up, when confronted by the VP of sales in the same elevator.
+This might be the story that you know you could back up when confronted by the VP of sales in the same elevator.
 If it’s bad news, they will have to answer to the CEO.

 - What’s the overall sales for the month, the quarter and how will it impact the year-end call?
 Senior management might adjust their own forecast or may change their short-term investment stance based on that performance.

 - How are the sales by key account, by skus or by regions?
 Track on both the month and on a YTD basis.
-This highlights strength and exposes weakness.
+This highlights the strength and exposes weakness.

 - What are the top 3 drivers of the brand for the month or year?
 You want to highlight the accounts, skus or regions that are showing the most growth, explain why and tell what you’re going to do to keep these going.

 - What are the 3 inhibitors and what are you doing about it?
 These are things that are holding back the brand.
-While the sales numbers are in the chart, start to explain the top line of what’s happening.
-Connect with the Account lead, ensuring they buy in to the statement you’re about to put.
+While the sales numbers are on the chart, start to explain the top line of what’s happening.
+Connect with the Account lead, ensuring they buy into the statement you’re about to put.
 This gives you a chance to stay connected to what’s happening on each account.
 If your account people aren’t great at getting back to you, saying “I’m about to write a monthly report for the President and I want to know what’s going on at your account”.
 They’ll get back to you.
 Also, you need answers in the report to show that you are trying to get as much out of the brand as you can.
 Both short and long-term.

-Digging In: As you are analyzing the mounds of data in front of you, you want to dig in everywhere that you can.
+As you are analyzing the mounds of data in front of you, you want to dig in everywhere that you can.

-- Start at the 4 week share for the brand overall, compare it to the 12-week, then the 52 week and see the major trend.
+- Start at the 4-week share for the brand overall, compare it to the 12-week, then the 52-week and see the major trend.
 This is the start of the story.
-Dig deeper on regions, channels and skus, figuring out the relative differences you start to see–either on the overall share basis (development index) or on the overall growth rate.
+Dig deeper on regions, channels, and skus, figuring out the relative differences you start to see–either on the overall share basis (development index) or on the overall growth rate.
 Do the same with major competitors.
 That should give you the basis of your 4-week story and you can begin the document.